Guides

 Mark the Height

-Measure 173cm (5ft 8in) from the floor and make a small pencil mark on the wall.
-This is where the centre of the bullseye will sit.
-Use a tape measure and spirit level for accuracy.
+Measure 173cm (5ft 8in) up from the floor and make a small pencil mark on the wall.
+That's where the centre of the bullseye is going to sit.
+Use a tape measure and ideally a spirit level to make sure you're accurate.
+If your floor isn't perfectly level, measure from the most level spot.

 3

 Most dartboards come with a mounting bracket.
-Fix it to the wall at your marked height using appropriate wall fixings.
-For plasterboard walls, use heavy-duty wall anchors.
-For brick walls, use standard rawl plugs and screws.
+Fix it to the wall at your pencil mark using the right fixings for your wall type.
+Plasterboard?
+Use heavy-duty wall anchors or toggle bolts — normal screws will pull out.
+Brick?
+Standard rawl plugs and screws will do the job.

 4